elicia4/linux_notes/tools/scp.md

 # The "scp" command

-Notes taken on this video by LearnLinuxTV: https://youtu.be/Aa7tKMmeFZI
+Notes take on this video by LearnLinuxTV: https://youtu.be/Aa7tKMmeFZI

 [***go back to README***](README.md)